NeoktaLabs/ppopgi-project/docs/Frontend/frontend-technical-spec.md

 **Registry failure handling (mandatory)**
 - If the tx emitted `RegistrationFailed(lottery, creator)`:
   - Display a strong warning
-  - Show and copy the lottery address
+  - Show and copy the raffle address
-  - Save it to localStorage as a “Known booth” so the user can access it later even if not on map.
+  - Save it to localStorage as a “Known raffle” so the user can access it later even if not on list.

 ---

 ### 3.4 Prize Counter (Claims Center)
-**Goal:** Global place to claim funds/refunds across multiple lotteries.
+**Goal:** Global place to claim funds/refunds across multiple raffles.

 **Indexing strategy**
 - Primary: index `PrizeAllocated(user, amount, reason)` events for the connected wallet.
-- Secondary fallback: localStorage list of interacted lotteries (created, purchased, visited).
+- Secondary fallback: localStorage list of interacted raffles (created, purchased, visited).

-**For each lottery in claims list**
+**For each raffle in claims list**
 - Read `claimableFunds(user)` and `claimableNative(user)` and display both.
 - Enable:
   - `withdrawFunds()` if claimableFunds > 0